KopiCloud-AD-API/kopicloud-ad-api.github.io/docs/authentication/swagger-authentication.md

 If **Token Authentication** is enabled, every call to the API will require a token.

-[Check the status of the Token Authentication](settings/token-authentication.md), in the footer of the **KopiCloud AD API Management Website**.
+[Check the status of the Token Authentication](settings/token-authentication.md), in the footer of the **KopiCloud AD API Management Portal**.

 If Token Authentication is enabled, the Swagger UI will request a token to execute an API method: